GustavoBPereira/games-info/README.md

 # Games info
-## This project is an api that receive a game name and return informations about this game
+## This project receive a game name and return informations about this game

 The price datas are getting from [steamDB](https://steamdb.info/)

+The time datas are getting from [howlongtobeat](https://howlongtobeat.com/)

 ## Usage